 Reporting to EngSoc Council on the affairs of the Engineering Society and on issues related to the portfolio of the President.

-The President shall have a paid summer position, as detailed in Group B, and will be required to be in Kingston for the summer to develop strategic initiatives for the Society, to represent the Society’s interests and serve as resource for the Engineering Society members.
+The President shall have a paid summer position, as detailed in Grouping B, and will be required to be in Kingston for the summer to develop strategic initiatives for the Society, to represent the Society’s interests and serve as resource for the Engineering Society members.
 The Summer activities shall consist of:

 Those activities and initiatives outlined in the President’s Summer Plan, as detailed in B.2